 This article is the first in a series on the environmental challenges that societies face today.
-It will do its best to explain to everyone interested in energy and the environment what we are facing?
+It will do its best to explain to everyone interested in energy and the environment that we are facing?
 Why are we facing an environmental crisis due to our environmental toxic fuel choices?
-What are we doing to improve our energy methods; therefore, the environment's health?
-And what will we do if we are to prevail and retrofit our environment and get rid of these ecological toxins & comply with SDG-13.
+What are we doing to improve our energy methods; therefore, the environment’s health?
+And what will we do if we are to prevail and retrofit our environment and get rid of these ecological toxins & comply with SDG-13?

 An easier reading experience

 Along these lines, curated pictures and diagrams.
 You don’t have to pick up a dictionary, do a Google search, or type Wikipedia.
 I already did that for you to concentrate and have as much fun as I am having now.
 Every section ends with a bold explanation.
 So, buckle up, grab a mug of coffee because this will be instructional but entertaining nonetheless.

 To easily keep track and follow along chronologically.
 We will divide the subject into a timeline.
 So,

 - WHAT DID HAPPEN TO THE ENVIRONMENT? – BIG BANG! – 1760(INDUSTRIAL AGE)

 - WHAT DID WE DO TO THE ENVIRONMENT? -1780 – 2015 (IPCC PARIS AGREEMENT)